Programmer129/DataStructures/README.md

-# dataStructures
+# Data Structures(Java)
-Common data structures implementation on Java
+Common data structures implementation on Java.
+This maven project also contains algorithm implementations written on JavaFX.